Follow your nose on a scent-sational tour of France’s spring flowers

 Kaandorp, a large bulb producer at La Torche, near Plomeur (Finistère) constructs a massive sculpture every year covered with tulips and hyacinths.

-During the festival, visitors can admire an ocean of blooming flowers (the company produces 14 million bulbs a year, which are shipped to Holland in 60 lorries) on board a petit train.
+The unveiling marks the opening of their annual fête des fleurs, during which visitors can admire an ocean of blooming flowers (the company produces 14 million bulbs a year, which are shipped to Holland in 60 lorries) on board a petit train.

 Also in Finistère, the Parc Botanique de Cornouaille in Kerlever near Combrit, has been awarded the Jardin Remarquable label by the Minister of Culture.